YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 ### Dr. Hubbert ***(Unknown)***
 Dr. Hubbert is mentioned in the context of Japanese writings about the Flex Machine Project.
 Little is known about Dr. Hubbert from the interview alone, including his full name or his exact contributions.
 It is indicated that he has written about the Flex Machine Project, possibly providing translations or interpretations relevant to Japanese audiences.

-### McCafferty ***(Unknown)***
-McCafferty is referenced briefly in the discussion of Ethernet development at Xerox PARC.
-The context or full identity of McCafferty is unclear from the interview, and further details would be needed to fully understand his role or contributions to the project.

 ### van Weingarten ***(Unknown)***
 Van Weingarten is mentioned by Alan Kay as an influence in the simplification of programming languages, particularly in the development of a language called Oiler, which preceded Klaus Wirth's work on Pascal.
 The exact identity and contributions of van Weingarten remain vague within the interview, requiring additional verification and context to accurately assess his impact on programming language development.